FStarLang/FStar/INSTALL.md

 1. Use [Wodi] for installing OCaml (version 4.01.0 or newer)

+2. [Wodi] also installs it's own version of Cygwin.
+By installing Wodi you get a special Cygwin terminal where you should run all the commands below.

-2. [Wodi] also installs Cygwin; when your asked which Cygwin packages you want add `git` to the default list.
-If you forgot to do this, you can still do that by downloading [Cygwin]'s setup-x86.exe and pointing it at your wodi install.
-By installing [Wodi] you get a special Cygwin terminal where you should run all the commands below.
+   Note: If you want to also build F* binaries (instruction in the next section), when Wodi asks which Cygwin packages you want add `git` to the default list.
+If you forgot to do this, you can still do that by downloading [Cygwin]'s `setup-x86.exe` and pointing it at your Wodi install.

 3. Use the [Wodi] ocaml package manager to install `batteries`; you can do this either from the visual package manager or by issuing the